opticyclic/CompilerBot/prompts.md

 Some original code has been removed

 > You have removed the compileJavaFile and getPackageName methods and you have removed the jdkLocation property

+The code hasn't been fully added back

+> getPackageName was previously implemented and called from compileJavaFile.
+Use the previous code